How to make the most of Cape Town without a car

 The highlight attractions are a very impressive aquarium and a diamond museum, but no entry fee is needed to explore the security-monitored shopping centre.

-Victoria & Albert Waterfront, Cape Town, South Africa © Andreas Tusche - Wikimedia Commons
+Victoria & Albert Waterfront, Cape Town, South Africa © Andreas Tusche - Wikimedia CC BY-SA 3.0

 Most visitors, pockets laden with the cheaply-bought rand, come here to shop.
 Pick your way past international restaurant chains and you'll find Cape Town's finest retail opportunities.